-There has been a lot of recent debate about whether not using a pillow is the best health option.
-Some people find that they sleep well without it.
-This could be because theirs is old or simply is not the right type for them.
-Or, they truly could favor not having it based on their preferred sleep position.
+There has been a lot of recent debate about whether using or not using a pillow is the best health option.
+Some people find that sleeping without one works well for them.
+This could be because theirs is old or simply is not the right type for their needs.
+Or, they truly could favor not having it based on their preferred sleeping position.

 So why do we use pillows?
 The truth is, many people find they get better sleep with it, especially if it is the right one.
 They can help provide support and promote healthy spinal alignment while you rest.
 So are pillows bad for your neck?
 No, they are designed specifically to be good for you, just not for all positions.

 How you feel about pillows is largely determined by your preferred sleep position.
-They work well with certain positions than others.
+They work well in certain positions than others.
 This helps explain why there is such a variance of opinion on the topic.
-So is it better to sleep without a pillow?
+So, is sleeping without a pillow healthier?
 Ultimately, this depends on your preferred sleep position.

 While not everyone agrees on the benefits of using pillows in all positions, the majority of people can agree that it is bad to sleep on your side without one.
 Why do most agree on this?
 Let’s take a look.

 Many say this is the best sleep position, especially if you snore.
 However, this is only true if you use pillows with the proper amount of support.
-For these sleepers, the right one helps align your spine starting with your head all the way down to your hips.
+For a side sleeper, the right one helps align your spine starting with your head all the way down to your hips.